bushra-401-advanced-javascript/resty/README.md

 # RESTy
-# LAB 26 - Component Based UI
+# LAB 28 - Props and State

-**RESTy Phase 1:** Begin work on the RESTy API testing application
+**RESTy Phase 3:** Connect RESTy with APIs, running live requests

 ## Links & Resources

 - [deployed site](https://bushra-401-advanced-javascript.github.io/resty/)

-## Phase 1 Requirements
+## Phase 3 Requirements

-In phase 1, our goal is to setup the basic scaffolding of the application, with intent being to add more functionality to the system as we go.
-This initial build sets up the file structure so that we can progressively build this application in a scalable manner.
+In phase 3, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests.

 The following user stories detail the major functionality for this phase of the project:

-- As a user, I expect an easy to read and understand user interface so that I can use the application intuitively
-- As a user, I want to enter the URL to a REST API and select the REST method to use to access it
+- As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data
-- As a user, I want visual confirmation that my entries and selections are valid so that I have confidence the application will be able to fetch the API data that I’ve requested
+- As a user, I want to see the results returned from an API request in my browser in a readable format

 ## Setup/Run